sigurdkampevold/media_mood/index.markdown

      </blockquote>
 </div>

-As you might have thought of, the art of dedicating compound scores to quotations is not perfect.
-Our tool, _Vader_, represents each document or text as a bag of words, without capturing the information in word proximity or context.
+As you might have thought, the art of dedicating sentiment scores to quotations is not perfect.
+Our tool, _Vader_, represents each document or text as a bag of words without capturing the information in word proximity or context.
 Hence, a lot of the contextual information is lost.
-Moreover, _Vader_ gives additional weight to special words and phrases, for instance words written in uppercase or emojis.
-The methods are based on research done with actual humans, and are therefore not considered a machine learning method.
-On the other hand, the algorithm is likely not to discover the underlying context of a quotation, and could thus mark a quotation of positive, even if it is considering a deeply serious matter, such as we could see above.
+Moreover, _Vader_ gives additional weight to unique words and phrases, for instance, words written in uppercase or emojis.
+The methods are based on actual human research and are therefore not considered a machine learning method.
+On the other hand, the algorithm is likely not to discover the underlying context.
+It could thus mark a quotation positive, even if it considers a grave matter, such as in the quote above.

+[comment]: # Fjerne setningen om ML, evt. si litt om human research uten å nevne ML.

 #### _Subjectivity Scores_ -- Uhm?